-Dang and Kirschke earned qualifications for the first time in their careers in the 100-meter butterfly and 200-meter freestyle, respectively.
+Dang and Kirschke earned qualifications for the first time in their careers in the 100-yard butterfly and 200-yard freestyle, respectively.
 Kosturos, Schaffer and Smith are all listed as relay alternates.

-As the other dual qualifier, Grover earned invitations in both the 50-meter freestyle and 100-meter breaststroke, giving her the fifth and sixth individual NCAA qualifications of her career after triple-qualifying as a freshman.
+As the other dual qualifier, Grover earned invitations in both the 50-yard freestyle and 100-yard breaststroke, giving her the fifth and sixth individual NCAA qualifications of her career after triple-qualifying as a freshman.

 Considering the COVID-19 pandemic’s effect on the season, Grover said the Bruins have grown closer than ever in Wolfrum’s second year.

 “With a year like this one, we’ve kind of had to rely on each other and be there for one another and get close to each other … We were only seeing each other, you know, so I think that the chemistry has gotten a lot better over the years,” Grover said.
 “I think, especially with this year, we all had to get extra close.”